polagoab/oci-revision-tagger-action/README.md

 **Required** The digest of the given image or empty if the current version does not exists.

+### `strategy`

+The revision strategy to use.
+Valid values are `alphabetical:PADDING` or `numerical`.
+The numerical strategy will create a new revision by appending the revision number as a last part of the revision. creating a revision like
+`1.0.0-1` and the 10:th revision will be `1.0.0-10`.
+The alphabetical strategy requires a padding parameter that is used to pad the revision to ensure that the revision can be alphabetical compared when selecting the *latest* revision.
+For example, when using strategy `alphabetical:3`, the revision for version `1.0.0` will be `1.0.0-001` and the 10:th revision will be `1.0.0-010`.
+If no alphabetical padding is specified, 3 will be used.
+Default strategy is `numerical.

 ### `os`

 The OS to use instead of the running OS for choosing images.